ComplicatedPhenomenon/Fortran_Takeoff/README.md

 # Practice repository

-This repository will conclude the basic contents Fortran.
-So far, It's all about example usage.
-Just as tutorial for a beginner.
+This repository will cover the most features in Fortran.
+Can be used as tutorial for a beginner.

 > To get good at anything you have to practice every day, and eventually it'll be easier and fun.